beatriceparodi/ngsSim-simulation/README.md

 The first colums contains information about region, the second and the third are reference name and centre of window.
 Then we have 5 different Theta estimators (Watterson, pairwise, FuLi, fayH, L) and 5 neutrality test statistics (Tajima's D, Fu&Li, F's, Fu&li's D Fay's H, Zeng's).

+3. You may be interested in calculate allele frequencies for single SNPs.
+ANGSD will allow you to choose a subset of positions using `-sites` option.
+IN this case, you'll have to create a .txt file with your position, and then create an index with

+`$ANGSD/angsd sites index Data/snps.txt`

+Then, we are going to use`-doMajorMinor5` to polarise our alleles.

+`for POP in pop1 pop2 pop3`

+`do`

+`echo $POP`

+`$ANGSD/angsd -glf Data/$POP.glf -fai Data/ref.fasta.fai -anc Data/ref.fasta -out results/sites$POP -doglf 1 -nInd 10 -doMajorMinor 5 -doMaf 1 -sites Data/snps.txt`

+`done`

+Finally, we can have a look at our output with

+`zcat results/sitespop3.mafs.gz`